Claire Barnett-Jones

 Claire Barnett-Jones (born 1990) is a British mezzo-soprano.
 She was a finalist and won the Dame Joan Sutherland Audience Prize at the 2021 BBC Cardiff Singer of the World Competition.
-She is the Sir John Tomlinson Fellow at English National Opera, a Samling Artist Britten Pears Artist and Independent Opera Fellow.
+She was the Sir John Tomlinson Fellow at English National Opera, a Samling Artist Britten Pears Artist and Independent Opera Fellow.

 Early life

 Claire Barnett-Jones was born in Taunton, Somerset, and is the eldest of 4 children.
-Her father was a police officer and neither of her parents was particularly musical.
-She attended local comprehensive schools (The Castle School and Richard Huish College) where she was part of local authority music initiatives, learning the violin/viola and later on the Saxophone and Clarinet.
-She was the Principal Violist of the National Children’s Orchestra and Somerset County Youth Orchestra, and sang in Female Barbershop Choruses She did not start singing lessons until the age of 17.
+Her Father was a police officer and her Mother was a Nurse.
+She attended local comprehensive schools (The Castle School and Richard Huish College), where she was part of local authority music initiatives, learning the violin/viola and later on the Saxophone and Clarinet.
+She was the Principal Violist of the National Children's Orchestra and Somerset County Youth Orchestra, and sang in Female Barbershop Choruses.
+She did not start singing lessons until the age of 17.

 Career

-Barnett-Jones studied at Royal Academy of Music for Masters and Opera School, the Guildhall School of Music and Drama for an Artist Diploma, and the Royal Birmingham Conservatoire for her Bachelors.
+Barnett-Jones obtained a bachelor's degree at the Royal Birmingham Conservatoire, and her master's degree from the Royal Academy of Music and Opera School.
+Her Artist Diploma was obtained at the Guildhall School of Music and Drama.